redis-developer/redisbank/README.md

 ![My Image](https://github.com/redis-developer/redisbank/blob/main/redisbank2.png)

-Redisbank is a real-time personal finance management application built using Spring Boot - an open source, microservice-based Java web framework.
+Redisbank is a simple, real-time mobile banking application built using Java/Spring Boot - an open source, microservice-based Java web framework.
 The Spring Boot framework creates a fully production-ready environment that is completely configurable using its prebuilt code within its codebase.
 The application shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.

 ### Tech Stack: